Accessibility at the University of Oregon

 Visitor ADA Parking:

 Visitors displaying a DMV issued Disabled Person Parking placard are eligible to park in marked ADA spaces while displaying a University of Oregon Visitor Parking Permit.
-You may also use the convenient Parkmobile app to purchase a 'virtual permit' which allows you to park in an ADA space without needing to pick up a permit from Parking and Transportation.
+You may also use the convenient Parkmobile app to purchase a 'virtual permit' which allows you to park in an ADA space without needing to pick up a permit from Transportation Services.
 Additional information about visitor permits can be found on the Visitor Parking page.

 Faculty, staff, students, and visitors displaying a DMV issued Disabled Person Parking placard may park in individually metered spaces on campus for the duration of the meter without charge.
 Long term metered parking is available on University St. between 18th Ave. and 13th Ave.
 Short term meter parking is available on 13th Ave and in Lot 36A near Oregon hall, and in Lot 12A near Lawrence hall.